EaststarKim/CS492I_CV-project/README.md

 # CS492I_CV-project
- FixMatch model for semi-supervised learning.
+ FixMatch model for semi-supervised learning.\n
  One and only solo team!
 My teammate dropped the course:(

- Pre-trained model in NSML
+ Pre-trained model in NSML\n
- Session: kaist008/fashion_dataset/1268
+ Session: kaist008/fashion_dataset/1268\n
- CheckPoint: Res18baseMM_best
+ CheckPoint: Res18baseMM_best\n
  (I used Res34 at last, but I forgot to change the checkpoint name)